People / Twisted Hair

 Nez Perce council

-Weippe Prairie villages, ID The captains hold their first Nez Perce council with a message of “peace and good understanding.”
-Gifts are given, and trading for food and leather commences.
+At the Weippe Prairie Villages, the captains hold their first Nez Perce council with a message of “peace and good understanding”, and trading commences.
 Lewis and two others are sick.

 October 5, 1805